Reminder: Deadlines for the submission of tax reclaim applications

 The customer deadlines for submitting tax reclaims to Clearstream Banking1, before the statutory market deadline, are as set out in the following table:

-b.
+c.
 Specific deadlines may apply to documentation requested for reporting purposes.
-Please refer to our Market taxation guide - Portugal.
+Standard refund is only available for securities held in CBL (BNP Paribas as withholding agent).
+For further information, customers should refer to the Market taxation guide - Portugal.

 Tax reclaims received after the Clearstream Banking deadline